cbovar/ConvNetSharp/README.md

 01/07/2017

-- ConvNetSharp.Flow: A new way to create neural networks by defining a computation graph.
+- **ConvNetSharp.Flow**: A new way to create neural networks by defining a computation graph.
 There are now 3 ways of creating neural networks:

 | Core.Layers  | Flow.Layers | Pure Flow |
 | ------------- | ------------- | ------------- |